 Nearly 600 students live on campus in residence halls and student apartments.
 Others live in off-campus housing.
 In spring of 2013, UMN Crookston opened the doors to its fifth residence hall - the third to be built since 2006.
 Learn more at UMC Residential Life.

 More than 40 student clubs and organizations plan events and activities and provide professional development and leadership opportunities.

 UMN Crookston is a member of the NCAA Division II Northern Sun Intercollegiate Conference (NSIC).

 Golden Eagle student athletes participate in eleven varsity sports:

-Women - volleyball, soccer, golf, basketball, fast pitch softball, tennis, and equestrian (western & hunt seat)
+Women - cross country, volleyball, soccer, golf, basketball, softball, tennis, equestrian (western & hunt seat), and trap

 Academic terms include: